ninoNinkovic/LiveStamps/README.md

 },
 ```

-The default regex will inject your stamp values to anything that appears after **" * @mystamp" until the end of the line.** Of course advanced users may use any regex pattern they desire.
+The default regex will inject your stamp values to anything that appears after:

+" * @mystamp"

+**until the end of the line.**

+Of course advanced users may use any regex pattern they desire.
 For instance to match any dates in the document with the pattern dd-mm-yyyy a possible regex pattern could be:

 ```json
 "regex": "(\\d\\d-\\d\\d-\\d\\d\\d\\d)",